karoltarasiuk/WP-JSON/README.md

 I hope that with this theme you will be proud, that your website is **_powered by WordPress_**.

+#Requirements

+1. PHP 5.3.0 - late static bindings (*http://www.php.net/manual/en/language.oop5.late-static-bindings.php*)

 #Repository contents

 ## Branches

 1. master - always stable branch
 2. staging - development branch
-3. all other branches are features or components branches, they don't work standalone
+3. all other branches are features or components branches, they don't work as standalone

 ## *libs* folder